lsauer/coffeemug/README.md

 **description:** a concise tutorial for JavaScript, R or Python programmers

 **about:** CoffeeScript (CS), released in 2010 by J. Ashkenas (@jashkenas), is dynamically typed, interpreted programming language.
-It is takes syntax inspirations from popular dynamic languages such as Haskell, JavaScript, Erlang, Perl, Python, Ruby and even YAML.
+CS takes syntax inspirations from popular dynamic languages such as Haskell, JavaScript, Erlang, Perl, Python, Ruby and even YAML.

 **note:**